RemoteSensingTools/vSmartMOM.jl/docs/src/pages/CrossSection.md

 ##

 # These are some example models, but you can create/customize your model however you'd like.
-# Please make_hitran_model documentation for optional arguments
+# Please see make_hitran_model documentation for optional arguments
 model_doppler = make_hitran_model(hitran_data, Doppler())
 model_lorentz = make_hitran_model(hitran_data, Lorentz())
 model_voigt_CPU = make_hitran_model(hitran_data, Voigt())